Overview

 When you install your OBDLink® adapter and connect to the OBDLink app, several dashboard screens with important gauges are displayed, including engine RPM, vehicle speed, oxygen sensors, and others.
-The default gauges display Parameter IDs (PIDs) that are common to all OBD-II compliant vehicles and are included in the Society of Automotive Engineers (SAE) standard.
+The default gauges display Parameter IDs (PIDs) that are common to most OBD-II compliant vehicles and are included in the Society of Automotive Engineers (SAE) standard.

 OEMPID Name